mccoyJosh/ClassInfo/SDEV120/M04/Day1/2_types_of_structures.md

 What we need to do is PRIME THE INPUT

-> Priming Input/Priming Read: the statement that reads the first input data record
+> Priming Input/Priming Read: the statement that reads the first input data record; THIS is part of our housekeeping!

 ![ex_08.png](assets/ex_08.png)